A Guide to Implementing the Theory of

 moment, we will incorporate that newfound knowledge soon enough.
 Let’s concentrate first on the critical

 chain.
 Here is the project plan.
+We have 6 simple tasks in our project.

+converge on task 6.
 Let’s add some additional information, some task

 durations, and some colors to represent differing resource allocations.
+We can see that each task takes a

+two different projects with two different project leaders!
+That’s not so uncommon either?
 How does the earlier approach of Critical Path

 Method deal with such conflicting resource allocations?
 There are two answers.
 The first is that it doesn’t deal with it